 - Influence and persuasion elements mentioning scarcity or urgency

-One of the best ways to use personlization is to target visitor segments with more relevant content:
+One of the best ways to use personlization is to target visitor segments in your conversion funnel with more relevant content:

 - Returning visitors with content relating to what they saw previously